 Despatch times and delivery times:

-Due to demand, additional print runs are ongoing; we will endeavour to dispatch all items WITHIN 10 WORKING DAYS (while stocks last):
+We endeavour to dispatch all items WITHIN 10 WORKING DAYS:

-Standard Royal Mail delivery times thereafter are estimated as:
+Standard (non Covid) Royal Mail delivery times thereafter are estimated as:

 United Kingdom: 1-2 working days (2-4 working days during busy periods)